andresmarino87/MotiusDemo/README.md

 ### Build & Structure

--Frontend code is in the client folder
+-Frontend
-	-casd
+-code is in the client folder
 -Backend code is in the server folder
-	-asdds
+--asdds